Part of it, it’s because I really hate planning. The other part it’s because there’s a reason this blog’s called Tripper.

 – “I’m sorry to ask, but are you Italian?”, I asked.

-Embarrassingly struggling to pour myself a cup of coffee, a staff member takes over and does it for me.
-I feel my cheeks turning red but then realized there’s a set of unscripted rules that you only learn on your own when visiting a foreign country.
+Embarrassingly struggling to pour myself a cup of coffee, I feel my cheeks turning red but then realized there’s a set of unscripted rules that you only learn on your own when visiting a foreign country.

 – “Have a nice day!
-It was nice meeting you”, I shouted to the back of the café.
+It was nice meeting you”, I shouted to the back of the café when leaving.

-Stepping out of the kitchen, the woman I would later learn from my Instagram follower is called Maggie, tells me cheerfully “you too, dear!”
+Stepping out of the kitchen, the womantells me cheerfully “you too, dear!”

 Unknowingly, this woman completely changed my perspective of Helsinki just when I was about to give up.
 Falling out of excitement with a city on your first full day exploring is frustrating, to say the least.
 The effort of adjusting your expectations could easily make the rest of your trip feel like a chore.